mishelashala/zettelkasten/sources/Red Famine. Stalin's War on Ukraine.md

 - Veselova, O. M., and O. F. Nikiliev. [[Pam’iat’ narodu.
 Henotsyd v Ukraïni holodom 1932–1933 rokiv. svidchennia.
 2 vols]].
 Kyiv: Vydavnychyi dim ‘Kalyta’, 2009.

 - Woropay, Olexa. [[The Ninth Circle.
 In Commemoration of the Victims of the Famine of 1933]].
 Cambridge, MA: Harvard Ukrainian Studies Fund, 1983.

+- Adams, Arthur E. [[Bolsheviks in the Ukraine.
+The Second Campaign, 1918–1919]].
+New Haven, CT: Yale University Press, 1963.

+- Applebaum, Anne. [[Gulag.
+A History]].
+New York: Doubleday, 2003.

+- Arshinov, Peter. [[The History of the Makhnovist Movement (1918–1921)]], trans.
+Fredy and Lorraine Perlman.
+London: Freedom Press, 1974.

+- Ball, Alan M. [[Russia’s Last Capitalists.
+The Nepmen, 1921–29]].
+Berkeley, CA: University of California Press, 1987.

+- Berkhoff, Karel.
+‘The Great Famine in Light of the German Invasion and Occupation’, in [[After the Holodomor.
+The Enduring Impact of the Great Famine of Ukraine]], eds.
+Andrea Graziosi, Lubomyr Hajda, and Halyna Hryn.
+Cambridge, MA: Harvard Ukrainian Research Institute, 2014.
+- Berkhoff, Karel. [[Harvest of Despair.
+Life and Death in Ukraine under Nazi Rule]].
+Cambridge, MA: Belknap Press, 2004.

+- Bilenky, Serhiy. [[Romantic Nationalism in Eastern Europe.
+Russian, Polish and Ukrainian Political Imaginations]].
+Stanford, CA: Stanford University Press, 2012.